Weight loss for arthritis is an important subject because obesity causes degenerative joint disease.

 Both carbohydrates (such as in apples) and fatty acids (such as in fish and the fruit oils: olive oil benefits and avocado fat ...) should be regularly in the diet... extreme low fat diets especially are associated with serious neurological diseases.

 There is increasing research proving that a diet high in animal protein is associated with many serious disease.
-To raise the protein in your diet, think rather of this authentic hummus recipe or tofu ...
+To raise the protein in your diet, think rather of hummus or tofu ...

 Vitamin B9, homocysteine and arthritis